mcfitzgerald/owlready2-mirror/README.rst

   - Fix the update of annotations on class when modified with SPARQL queries
   - Fix SPARQL GRAPH clause in SELECT queries when querying the graph as a variable and all triples are not inside the GRAPH clause
   - Fix LANGMATCHES SPARQL function
+  - Prevent multiprocessing loading of large ontologies when fork is not available (i.e. on Mac)

 Links
 -----